json-schema-org/vocab-idl/README.md

 ## Status

 While the project is only first getting started, the initial agenda is:
+1. Identify programming language paradigms and determine how they might interact with JSON Schema.
+2. Identify areas where JSON Schema is insufficiently expressive to handle these language paradigms and define a new vocabulary to fill the gaps.
-1. Define a processing model for interpreting JSON Schema to data definitions.
+3. Define a processing model for translating between data definition and JSON Schema.
-    * Define code generation vocabulary as needed, while the processing model is being defined

 ## Charter

 To help explain the process, the project, the SIG and the community, in terms of how they all relate, please refer to the [charter](./charter.md).

 ## Code of Conduct

 Respect each other.
 Choose empathy over judgement.
 Act according to the [Code of Conduct](./CODE_OF_CONDUCT.md).

 ## Getting involved

 If you want to review changes, creating documentation, help form suggestions or take charge in figuring out a specific task, we welcome any way you want to get involved.

 If you find an issue you would like to work on you can drop a comment, ask questions or discuss the approaches.
 Or if you see we are missing specific things feel free to create new issues.